Grand Academy for Future Villains

 “The main character experiences significant growth throughout the game, making their journey compelling and relatable.”

-“The depth of the main character's development is impressive, showcasing a well-crafted narrative arc.”
+“The evolution of the main character is well-crafted, showcasing a rich narrative that keeps players engaged.”

 “There is a lot of character development for the main character, but the same cannot be said for the other characters.”